Championship Sides Reportedly Interested In Loan Move For Troy Parrott

 Speaking last week, the Tottenham boss claimed that he feels the young striker is not yet ready for regular first-team football.

 “I think Troy has to go through a process.
 Can he have minutes?
-Yes he can minutes.
+Yes, he can have minutes.

 “I’m not saying he’s not able to have minutes, but to put on his shoulders the responsibility of replacing somebody to be replaced, I don’t think he’s ready at all.”